 2. Next, there was the hero image, which was oddly cropped.
 This is the sort of picture that says nothing other than "meetings", which was not the brand voice that Dice wanted to portray.

 3. In the middle of the page, there was a Tech News section that was oddly aligned with the rest of the page.
 Moreoever, it seemed odd that, as a job board for tech professionals, the Tech News section came before the Dice value props and features.
 The value props seemed buried or hidden.

 4. The product images associated with the value props were out of date.
 Moreover, the design of this page itself seemed out of whack with the rest of the page.

 5. Finally, our B2B customers had two non-descript CTAs here near the bottom of the screen.
 In terms of placement on a B2C page, this makes some sense; but in terms of active design decisions, this seemed to be an afterthought.

 There was so much work to be done!
-My design partner and I began with a few research entry points so that we could better understand how to create the best homepage experience on the Information Superhighway.
+I began with a few research entry points so that I could better understand how to create the best homepage experience on the Information Superhighway.